urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 ## 5. Predicting & plotting model outputs

-If we chose to go with our habitat hypothesis, we could use `habitat_model` to predict occupancy across varying proportions of forest or water.
+If we found greater support for our habitat hypothesis (e.g. a lower AIC), we could use `habitat_model` to predict occupancy across varying proportions of forest or water.
 Let's plot changes in occupancy with proportion of forest as an example.

 We know that the proportion of forest ranges from 0 to 1, so we will predict across these values in intervals of .05 while holding water equal to the mean scaled value.
 We also have to remember that we scaled our predictors, so we must do that again here.